haiilingg/CFG-SQL-Project/README.md

 Since the actual operations of a restaurant ordering system can be complicated, I've created a simplified database using the typical information that could be found in a restaurant's delivery database.
 The 6 tables created in this project covers the order, payment, customer, menu, user and chef detalls.

-Please refer to the ER diagram showing the relationship between different tables within the database below and click [HERE](https://github.com/haiilingg/CFG-SQL-Project/blob/main/SQL%20Project-%20Restaurant%20Database%20(Hai%20Ling%20Tan).pdf) for the instructions used to create and run the queries within the database in MySQL.
+Click [HERE](https://github.com/haiilingg/CFG-SQL-Project/blob/main/SQL%20Project-%20Restaurant%20Database%20(Hai%20Ling%20Tan).pdf) for the instructions used to create and run the queries within the database in MySQL.

-Despite facing some challenges while completing this project, I still enjoyed every bit of this project as it allows me to incorporate my creativity to come up with different ideas for creating logical queries.

 # Entity Relationship Diagram
 The Restaurant Ordering Database is designed to stores details about the orders placed, customer information, payment information, chef, menus offered and user information of the employees that created the order.